remidinishanth/distributed_systems/gang_of_four_introduction.md

 representation is invisible from outside the object.

 An object's implementation is defined by its **class**.
 The class specifies the object's internal data and representation and defines the operations the object can perform.

+Objects are created by instantiating a class.
+The object is said to be an instance of the class.
+The process of **instantiating** a class allocates storage for the object's internal data (made up of instance variables) and associates the operations with these data.

 **Interface**
 Specifying Object Interfaces